beaubreedlove/FantasyFootball/rules.md

             1. If no regular season weeks are completed, no prizes will be paid.
             1. If at least 1 regular season week is completed, Best Worst Player ($50) and Points ($150) will be paid as usual.
             1. If at least 2 regular season weeks are completed, Best Worst Week ($50) and Best Week ($50) will be paid as usual.
+            1. If at least 3 regular season weeks are completed, Most Best Weeks ($50) will be paid as usual.
             1. If at least 4 regular season weeks are completed, Weekly Prizes ($400 total) will be applied to the final 4 weeks of the regular season games that are completed.
-            1. If the regular season is not completed, each of the following rulles will supersede:
+            1. If the regular season is not completed, each of the following rules will supersede:
                 1. The playoffs will be canceled and considered not completed
                 1. No playoff prizes will be paid
                 1. All remaining prize funds will be distributed as: